bar10dr/SevOmatic/README.md

 ---

-#### _Show detailed error information_

-Shows the full error in the console should the application crash.
-Disabled by default as it might show personal Google information.

--e [false/true]
+#### Specify what row in the spreadsheet to start inserting information

+The first row of the worksheet to start inserting information on.

+This way you can customize the top of a spreadsheet manually.
+Default is 1.

+-x [Row number]

-_`Ex: dotnet run -- -e true`_
+_`Ex: dotnet run -- -x 3`_

-#### Show log in console window

-Shows log in the console window, turning this off will stop any text being output to the console.
-Enabled by default.

--l [false/true]
+#### Update frequency

+If in continous mode, will set the number of seconds between each attempt to update the spreadsheet.
+Default is 60.

+-f [Update frequency]

-_`Ex: dotnet run -- -l false`_
+_`Ex: dotnet run -- -f 30`_

 #### Run mode